UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 Items in draft state are listed above open approvals.
 Open/available items are listed first by default.

 While the Approvals feature serves admins, contributors, and readers, our redesign prioritized board members.
-Board members oversee management and strategic direction.
-Their needs include casting votes, participating in discussions, and viewing voting results.
+Board members oversee management and strategic direction and their needs include casting votes, participating in discussions, and viewing voting results.

 User Journey Map from a Board Member's Perspective